-Groveport-Madison School District and the City of Groveport Police and Madison-Township Fire Departments will coordinate Crisis Planning and training.
+The District, the Groveport Police Department and the Madison-Township Police and Fire Departments will coordinate Crisis Planning and training.
 Each entity will be involved in updates and creation of new Crisis Plans.
-Consistency throughout the district should be adhered to.
+The SRO shall consult with local law enforcement officials and first responders when assisting the School District's administrators in the development of the comprehensive Emergency Management Plan.